braintree/card-validator/README.md

 ## Download

 You can install `card-validator` through `npm`.
 The npm module also includes the built, UMD bundle and its minified variant under `dist/`.
-If you use the pre-built versions in the browser, the top-level function `cardValidator` is exposed and can be interacted with as below.
+If you use the pre-built versions in the browser, the top-level function `cardValidator` is exposed.

 ```
 npm install card-validator